Our Rights Respecting School leader is Iram Yousaf.

 The Rights Respecting School Award (RRSA) is an initiative run by UNICEF UK, which encourages schools to place the UN Convention on the Rights of the Child (CRC) at the heart of its ethos and curriculum.

 Here at Colegrave, we are continuing to build an environment which nurtures our children’s talents, keeps them safe, helps them thrive and enriches their learning.

-Colegrave is now in its fourth year of being a Rights Respecting School and we are recognised as a Level 1 School.
+Colegrave is now in its fifth year of being a Rights Respecting School and we are recognised as a Silver: Rights Aware school.
 The children have learnt a lot about their 42 Children’s Rights and they have embedded it into their learning, attitudes and everyday discussions.

 Rights Respecting Schools links in to many subject areas e.g. English, History, Geography, R.E, Science, PSHE and Maths.
 All our teaching staff has received training on how to incorporate rights into their planning.